petegoodliffe/PGMidi/README.md

 It works on iPhones or iPads, but will only do something useful if the device is running iOS 4.2 or higher (CoreMidi is not available in earlier iOS versions).

+The latest version of the project supports ARC and non-ARC projects from the same source.

 What to look at
 ---------------

-Look inside the Sources/MIDI directory.
+Look inside the Sources/PGMidi directory.
 There is a neat standalone class called `PGMidi` that does all the heavy lifting.
 It has a delegate interface through which it reports events.

-In the MIDI directory is also a header that will help you selectively enable MIDI functionality in your application.
+In the PGMidi directory is also a header that will help you selectively enable MIDI functionality in your application.

 Remember to link against CoreMidi weakly if you want to support devices running iOS version earlier than 4.2.